 - Complete the program requirements below.

 All students must complete the following foundation courses.
+Foundation courses do not count toward the 30 or 36 total credits required for this degree.
 Advisors may, however, waive one or more of the foundation courses if the student has satisfactorily completed disciplinary equivalent coursework.

 |ACCT A601||Accounting Foundations for Executives||3|